-After a long and successful global career in the mining supply industry I retired in August 2017 and returned to my first love of contemporary sculpture.
-This art I’ve now started have been influenced by my experiences working around the world in the mineral extraction industries.
-Living and working in the Gobi Desert, the wildernesses of Siberia, Yakutia in Russia and Saskatoon in Canada, the cities and provinces of India, China, and above the arctic circle in Spitsbergen.
+After a long and successful global career in the mining supply industry I have now returned to my first love of contemporary sculpture.
+My art has been influenced by my experiences working around the world in the mineral extraction industries.
+Spending time living and working in the Gobi Desert, the wildernesses of Siberia, Yakutia in Russia and Saskatoon in Canada, the cities and provinces of India, China, and above the arctic circle in Spitsbergen.